 Lenders often require cosigners when the primary borrower’s credit history or credit scores aren’t high enough or when the borrower’s debt-to-income ratio is too high.
 When a cosigner agrees to sign onto someone else’s loan, it provides a safety net for the lender.
 The cosigner’s good credit and steady income offer assurance that the loan will be repaid.

-In some cases, a co borrower may not have a credit history at all, making it difficult for lenders to assess their risk.
+In some cases, a co-borrower may not have a credit history at all, making it difficult for lenders to assess their risk.
 This is common among young adults or immigrants who haven’t had a chance to build credit in the country.
 In such cases, having a cosigner can be invaluable.

-Pros and Cons of Becoming a Cosigner
+Pros & Cons of Being a Cosigner

-Pros and Cons of Using a Cosigner
+Pros & Cons of Having a Cosigner

 How Cosigning Affects Credit Scores